eliaskanakis/react-crud/README.md

 # CrudList

 CrudList is a react function components that provides CRUD functionality.
-Its purpose is just to showcase some ideas.
+Its purpose is to showcase some ideas.

 ## Live Demo